Do you know what will differentiate you from being just an employee to a good employee? The answer is both simple and complex.

 “What makes a good government employee isn’t that different from what makes a good employee, period.
 But we do have a necessity to have a passion for public service,” said Traci DiMartini, Chief Human Capital Officer for the General Services Administration (GSA).

-Public service is a calling, DiMartini said at GovLoop’s virtual summit Wednesday.
+Public service is a calling, DiMartini said.
 You may not receive riches and recognition – but you do the esteemed work of providing essential services to the public, whether you’re a frontline agent at the Social Security Administration or an IT jack-of-all-trades in a local government.

 In addition to having a passion for public service, being a good government employee comes down to general good employee practices, such as: